TUMFTM/MiscalibrationDetection/README.md

-# MCDet: Real-Time Miscalibration Detection of LiDAR and Camera Sensors
+# Real-Time Miscalibration Detection of LiDAR and Camera Sensors

 This project explores **multimodal self-supervised learning (SSL)** techniques for monitoring the calibration of **LiDAR** and **camera** data using **contrastive learning**.
 The work aims to detect and correct sensor miscalibration in LiDAR projection into image plane.